triton-inference-server/client/src/c++/perf_analyzer/genai-perf/README.md

 When the dataset is coming from a file, you can specify the following
 options:
-* `--input-file <path>`: The input file containing the single prompt to use for benchmarking.
+* `--input-file <path>`: The input file containing the prompts to use for benchmarking as JSON objects.

 For any dataset, you can specify the following options:
 * `--output-tokens-mean <int>`: The mean number of tokens in each output.
 Ensure